Adelost/javascript-serialization-benchmark/README.md

 ```shell script
 npm install
 ```
-* Use the default configuration or modify `src/config.ts` as you see fit.
+* Use the default configuration or modify `src/config.ts`.
 * Select what libraries to test by changing `run-tests.sh` or use default that tests all libraries.
 * Run `run-tests.sh` (if you are on Windows use Git BASH or similar):